casework/ontology.caseontology.org/CONTRIBUTE.md

 ```

-### Testing
+## Testing

 To test the deployment, run the **Makefile** to ensure expected URL behaviors and content types.
+Unparameterized, this call will confirm files retrieved from `localhost` content-match expected files in the source tree:

 ```bash
 $ make check-service
 ```

-If you have set the VirtualHost on apache as anything besides `localhost`, you will want to supply this prefix with the `HOST_PREFIX` parameter.
+If you have set the `server_name` on nginx as anything besides `localhost`, you will want to supply this prefix with the `HOST_PREFIX` parameter.
 For example, to test the production service, run:

 ```bash
 $ make HOST_PREFIX=https://ontology.caseontology.org check-service